QuentinRa/blog.quentinra.dev/special/ilo/tchat/index.md

 </li>
 </ul>

-If you see a long, weird, path for your fxml, don't go check out this file, that's just your IDE who is creating a copy.
-If the path is wrong then you will get a NullPointerException since getResource will fail.
+If you see a long, weird, path for your fxml, don't go check out this file, that's just your IDE which is creating a copy.
+If the path is wrong, then you will get a NullPointerException since getResource will fail.
 </blockquote>